LTD and ERISA Lawyers: Riverside, Orange & San Bernardino Counties

 The problem arose after our client applied for and was approved by the STD insurer, Sedgwick, to receive STD benefits, which Sedgwick paid throughout the STD period.
 So far, so good.
 But after our client completed the STD period and applied for LTD benefits, he found that the LTD claim was administered by a different insurer, in this case, MetLife.
 MetLife had our client's file reviewed by a doctor they hired, and that doctor determined that our client had not been disabled at all during the STD period.

 A prerequisite for LTD benefits, under our client's disability policy, was that he be continuously disabled throughout the STD period.
 Although Sedgwick determined that he was (and paid him benefits), MetLife decided that he wasn't.
 On that basis, MetLife denied LTD benefits.
+Sometimes there is a "paper review" or review by a physician or nurse that is hired by the insurance carrier that has reviewed the insured's medical record and opines that the limitations are "not as severe" or have improved and therefore using that as an additional basis for denial.

 Can They Do That?